ByJuanDiego/disk-b-plus-tree/README.md

  - All _leaf nodes_ are at the same level.

+Note that the order (capacity) of internal and leaf nodes are different because they differ in information as in structure.

 ## References

 - [1] Elmasri, R. & Navathe, S. (2010).
 Indexing Structures for Files.
 In _Fundamentals of Database Systems_ (pp. 652-653).
 Addison–Wesley.